TezBaydu/Milestone-Project-2-Holiday/readme.md

 To update:
-Site isn't 100% width especially in mobile version - Pic tilesadjustment required Figma updates to Tablet and mobile versions
+Site isn't 100% width especially in mobile version - Pic tiles adjustment required - done Figma updates to Tablet and mobile versions
 Adjust designs to version 1 (one place per view) to allow for more map space and interactivity Intro 2 - too much white space- potential border, image or reduce margin top and bottom